 Today, Senators Amy Klobuchar (D-MN), Lindsey Graham (R-SC), and Mark Warner (D-VA) introduced the Honest Ads Act (S. 1356) to combat foreign interference in U.S. elections.
 The bill is the best first step to stopping hidden, foreign disinformation campaigns in our elections.

 A bipartisan companion measure was also introduced in the House by Reps.
 Derek Kilmer (D-WA), Elise Stefanik (R-NY), and 24 other original sponsors.
-(The full list of sponsors is below)
+(As of June 10, there are 33 sponsors of the Honest Ads Act.
+The full list of sponsors is below)

 “Now is the time for Congress to unite behind this bipartisan bill to fix our political system by helping to prevent foreign actors like Russia from interfering in our elections.
 Our democracy must be protected from authoritarian regimes trying to undermine us.
 Senators Klobuchar, Graham, and Warner deserve enormous credit for continuing to make election security a top priority and other senators need to join them in their cause,” said Issue One CEO Nick Penniman.